A Wellness Stipend Guide For Employee-First Companies

 If recruitment and retention are two of your top priorities, it’s essential to check out what competitor employers are offering.

 Our Benepass Benefits Benchmarking Guide takes the legwork out of the research.
-Download it to understand how companies approach the different types of wellness, including:
+Download it to understand how companies approach wellness stipends.
+The guide includes a deep dive into the following industries:

 Personalization is a strong theme in the current benefits space.
 You can’t expect a 59-year-old male approaching retirement to have the same wellness experience as a 29-year-old female keen to start a family.